Malicorne (band): Line-up changes

 At a Malicorne concert on 24 May 2013 in Aubervilliers, a seventh member was on stage, appearing to be one of Gabriel Yacoub's long-time music partners: guitarist Nicolaïvan Mingot.
 Malicorne performed again as a 6-musician band at the following concert on 6 July 2013 at the Gooikoorts Festival in Belgium.
 At the next Malicorne show on 14 July 2013, Mingot was back on stage with the Malicorne.
-Since then, Mingot has permanently joined the band.
+Since then, Mingot had permanently joined the band.

 On 14 July 2013, during the Château d'Ars Festival, Malicorne's founder member Laurent Vercambre joined the band on stage as a guest musician to perform a few tracks, first as a solo violinist and secondly within the nyckelharpas duo he had formed at the time with Eleonore Billy.
 This was the first time Laurent played again with the band since the one-off reunion show Malicorne performed (exactly) three years earlier on 15 July 2010 in La Rochelle.
 Thereafter, Laurent supported Malicorne at their concert on 20 September 2014 at Le Trianon in Paris, France, their first major show in the capital city since their previous one twenty-six years ago (on 5 March 1988 at the Théâtre Déjazet).

 In December 2014, Laurent Vercambre permanently returned to the band, replacing Romain Personnat.
 The new line-up gave its first show in January 2015 at the Théâtre des Feuillants in Dijon, Burgundy, France.